Bipolar Type 1 is considered the most severe form of this illness.

 Activities you normally enjoy will hold no interest.
-You may experience sudden weight loss or gain and uncontrollable crying spells.
+You may experience sudden weight loss or weight gain and uncontrollable crying spells.
 At your lowest moment you may even have thoughts of suicide.

-The exact cause of bipolar disorders is not precisely understood.
+The exact cause of Bipolar Disorders is not precisely understood.
 It seems to be a combination of 3 things: